 There are, however, a few essential things you have to keep in mind when it comes to heating an ice fishing shelter, which is why I decided to write this helpful guide.

-The best and most convenient way of heating your ice fishing shelter is by using a portable propane heater.
+One of the best and most convenient ways of heating your ice fishing shelter is by using a portable propane heater.
 Such heaters will provide a stable and comfortable warmth inside your shelter and can be easily transported to your intended fishing spot.

 Continue reading this article for helpful tips on what heaters to use for different shelters and what safety measures you should implement when using them indoors.